 Club History

-The Woman’s Club of Raleigh First Century…plus 14 (1904-2020)
+The Woman’s Club of Raleigh First Century (1904-present)

 In the late nineteenth century, the Women’s Movement followed closely behind the Suffrage Association and the Woman’s Christian Temperance Union.
 In the beginning, it was ridiculed; then it was tolerated like a passing fad; and later accepted as good for women and the world.
 The first clubs were literary, but all evolved into broader lines of service.
 Club life taught members discretion, self-control, self-reliance, forbearance toward others, eliminated the tendency to gossip by supplying something better to do, and laid the foundation for a sisterhood of women in the future.
 (Sallie Southall Cotton)